-Wednesday, May 17, 2023
+Published previously May 17, 2023

-At Thamel the driver loaded about sixty Nepalese onto the bus along with our guide, Dorge.
+At Thamel Market the driver loaded about sixty Nepalese onto the bus along with our guide, Dorge.
 Our Sherpa porters were on top with the packs.
 People were leaving the city.

-We finally arrived in Syabru Besi.
+We finally arrived in Syabru Besi at mid-morning surroune by the Himalayas.

 Everyone got off the bus.